InvictusRMC/CS414BKK-2024/README.md

-# Lab Template for cs409
+# Lab Template for CS414BKK

-This code serves as a foundational template for the cs409 - Fundamentals of Blockchain-based Systems.
-It has been rigorously tested on Ubuntu 20.04 and MacOS 14, and should be compatible with Windows systems.
+This code serves as a foundational template for the CS414BKK - Fundamentals of Blockchain course.
+It has been rigorously tested on Ubuntu 20.04 and MacOS 14 and should be compatible with Windows systems.

 **Note:** Ensure that Python version 3.8 or higher is installed when running this code locally.